glfw/glfw.github.io/index.md

 {% col 2-3 %}

-**GLFW** is a free, Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+**GLFW** is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
 It provides a simple API for creating windows, contexts and surfaces, receiving input and events.

 GLFW is written in C and has native support for Windows, OS X and many Unix-like